Half-Life (film): Plot

+Reception

+Justin Chang gave the film a positive review in Variety, describing it as "a precocious if rather precious debut feature for writer-director Jennifer Phang", praising the film's computer generated effects and the representation of Tim and Pam's relationship through Aasulv Wolf Austad's cinematography, comparing it to the works of Apichatpong Weerasethakul.
+The Hollywood Reporter was similarly positive, criticizing the film as suffering from budget restraints, but praising Phang's depiction of the two households for capturing dark humor as well as "real pain and anguish", in addition to praising Alexander Agate's performance.

 Awards

 The film has won the Gen Art Acura Grand Jury Prize 2008, the Asian American International Film Festival Best Feature Film Award, the San Francisco International Asian American Film Festival Best Narrative Feature Award, and the Visionary Award at Calgary's Fairy Tales International.
 It was also nominated for the Tokyo Grand Prix at the Tokyo International Film Festival.